-······································ Form 10-Q (Mai rk One) QUARTERLY REF 1934 PORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For t the quarterly period ended June 30 , 2017 or TRANSITION REI PORT PURSUANT TO THE SECURITIES EXCHANGE ACT OF For the trai nsition period fromto · , Commission File Number 001-365 0 ZAFGEN, INC Delaware te or other jurisdiction of rporation or organization) 20-3857670 (IRS Employer Identification No.) (Addra Zafgen, Inc. 175 Portland Street, 4th Floor Boston, Massachusetts 02114 ess of principal executive offices, including ip code) Registran t's Telephone Number, Including (617) 622-4003 Area Code: s (or for such shorter period t y Section 13 or 15(d) of the Securities Exchange Act of 19 such reports), and (2) has been subject to such filing 34 ired to be submitted and po Regulation S-T (§ 232.405 of this cl es corporate Web site, if any, every Interactive Data File napter) during the preceding 12 months (or for such shorter e the definitions of "large acc er, a non-accelerated filer, a smaller reporting company, or naller reporting company" and "emerging growth company Larg e accelerated filer Accelerated filer X Non- -accelerated filer ☐ (Do not check if a small ler reporting company) Emerging growth company × Sma ller reporting company new ark if the registrant has elected not to uant to Section 13(a) of the Exchange use the extended transition period for complying with any e Act. \square Indicate by check mark v whether the registrant is a she ll company (as defined in Rule 12b- of the Exchange Act).
-Yes \square No \boxtimes

-As of July 31, 2017, there were 27,483,925 shares of the registrant's Common Stock, \$0.001 par value per share, outstanding.
+(Mark One) ⊠ QUARTERLY RE 1934 EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2018 or ☐ TRANSITION RI 1934 EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 001-3 6510 ZAFGEN, IN (Exact name of registrant as specified in Delaware ate or other jurisdiction of orporation or organization) 20-3857670 (IRS Employer Identification No.) Zafgen, Inc. 175 Portland Street, 4th Floo Boston, Massachusetts 02114 (Address of principal executive offices, includi 4 Registrant's Telephone Number, Including Area Code: (617) 622-4003 1934 during the preceding 12 x whether the registrant (1) has filed all reports required to be f 2 months (or for such shorter period that the registrant was request 90 days.
+Yes ⊠ No □ required to be submitted and whether the registrant has submitted electronically and posted posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of trant was required to submit and post such files).
+Yes 🗵 No this chapter) during the preceding 12 months (or for such whether the registrant is a large accelerated filer, an accelerate cany.
+See the definitions of "large accelerated filer," "accelerate the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Emerging growth company $oximes$ Smaller reporting company company, indicate by check mark if the registrant has elected accounting standards provided pursuant to Section 13(a) of the Indicate by check marl whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of July 31, 2018, th ere were 36,805,591 shares of the registrant's Common Stock, \$0.001 par value per share, outstanding.